The Roots Of Loneliness Project: Explore 80+ Types Of Loneliness

 - Global citizens and those who long for destinations and experiences elsewhere in the world may experience cultural loneliness while residing in their native country.

 - Also includes: Depression And Loneliness; Loneliness Depression; Lonely And Depressed; Loneliness Of Depression

-- It’s difficult to pinpoint which one causes the other — depression or loneliness — but they are intrinsically tied to one another.
+- Although it’s difficult to pinpoint which one causes the other — depression or loneliness — they are intrinsically tied to one another.

 - Loneliness certainly can result in depression, but those suffering from depression may also struggle with loneliness and a host of other negative feelings in tandem.

 - Depression distorts the way people view the world and colors all of their interactions with others.
 This often causes them to self-isolate and avoid social functions altogether, leading to loneliness.